UAF CS ABET Information

 The faculty of the Department of Computer Science at UAF provides a positive learning environment that enables students to pursue their goals in an innovative program that is rigorous, challenging and supportive.
 The B.S. program develops practical skills by emphasizing hands-on experience in the design, implementation, and validation of computer systems in an environment that fosters and encourages innovation and creativity.
 This approach builds the foundation for the following program educational objectives:

 - Breadth: Graduates will utilize their broad education emphasizing computer science to serve as the foundation for productive careers in technical and leadership roles in the public or private sectors, graduate education, and lifelong learning.

-- Depth: Graduates will apply the fundamental knowledge that is prerequisite for the practice of and/or advanced study in computer science.
+- Depth: Graduates will apply current practice and the fundamental knowledge that is prerequisite for a career in and/or advanced study in computer science.

 According to the ABET Criteria for Accrediting Computing Programs 2.0, the program must enable students to attain, by the time of graduation, the ability to:

 - Analyze a complex computing problem and to apply principles of computing and

 - Design, implement, and evaluate a computing-based solution to meet a given set

 of computing requirements in the context of the program’s discipline.

 - Communicate effectively in a variety of professional contexts.